Donald M. Truxillo, Ph.D., Professor, Industrial/Organizational Psychology

 Department of Psychology

 Dr. Truxillo’s work has been published in outlets such as Journal of Applied Psychology, Personnel Psychology, and Journal of Management.
-He currently is associate editor at the Journal of Management, and he is currently an associate editor for Work, Aging and Retirement.
-He is a member of the editorial boards of Journal of Applied Psychology, Personnel Psychology, Journal of Business and Psychology, and the European Journal of Work and Organizational Psychology.
+He has served as associate editor at the Journal of Management, and he is currently an associate editor for Work, Aging and Retirement.
+He is a member of the editorial boards of Journal of Applied Psychology, Personnel Psychology, Journal of Business and Psychology, Journal of Management, and the European Journal of Work and Organizational Psychology.
 He has served as member-at-large and external relations officer on the Society for Industrial and Organizational Psychology (SIOP) Executive Board.
-Dr. Truxillo served as Program Chair and Conference Chair for the SIOP conference, and he currently serves as chair of the SIOP International Affairs Committee.
+Dr. Truxillo served as Program Chair and Conference Chair for the SIOP conference, and as chair of the SIOP International Affairs Committee.
 He currently serves as treasurer for the Alliance for Organizational Psychology.
 He is a Fellow of SIOP, American Psychological Science, and the American Psychological Association, and the International Association for Applied Psychology.
 He is the recipient of SIOP's 2012 Distinguished Service Contributions Award in recognition of sustained, significant, outstanding service.
 He also received a Fulbright Specialist grant in 2013 to work at the University of Trento, Italy.

-In 2010 he was appointed to the Doctoral School Committee, Department of Psychological Science and Education, University of Trento, Italy.
+Since 2010 he has served on the Doctoral School Committee, Department of Psychological Science and Education, University of Trento, Italy.